ShengquanChen/DeepCAPE/README.md

 Installation has been tested in a Linux/MacOS platform with Python2.7.

 # OpenAnnotate
-Use OpenAnnotate to annotate the chromatin accessibility of genomic regions across diverse types of cell lines, tissues, and systems. (http://health.tsinghua.edu.cn/openannotate/)
+Use OpenAnnotate (http://health.tsinghua.edu.cn/openannotate/) to annotate the chromatin accessibility of genomic regions across diverse types of cell lines, tissues, and systems.
+We also provide a simplified [demo](http://health.tsinghua.edu.cn/openness/anno/info/demos/RegulatoryMechanism/RegulatoryMechanism.html) in OpenAnnotate for the demonstration of DeepCAPE pipeline.

 # Citation
 Chen, Shengquan, Mingxin Gan, Hairong Lv, and Rui Jiang.
 "DeepCAPE: a deep convolutional neural network for the accurate prediction of enhancers."
 Genomics, Proteomics & Bioinformatics (2021).